stevencombs/retrocombs.github.io/_posts/2015/2015-06-07-pebble-time-first-impressions.md

 #First impressions
 Once again, this is not a full review of the new Pebble Time; however, below I are my first impressions.
 A full review may come after I have spent some time with the Time.

-* The color e-ink display is the first thing you notice and I really like it
+* The color e-paper display is the first thing you notice and I really like it
 * The new watch design is more refined than the original
 * Setup with iPhone was flawless using the new [Pebble Time Watch](https://itunes.apple.com/us/app/pebble-time-watch/id957997620?mt=8&uo=4&at=10l9LR&ct=sc) iOS app
 * Watch faces and apps are no longer limited to a total of eight, but rather the watch memory – THANK YOU PEBBLE!